 - 9. The next household on the waiting list who does not need an accessible unit but who is requesting a unit transfer based on a verified medical need when no residents or applicants require the features of an accessible unit - 10.
 The next household on the waiting list who does not need an accessible unit but who is requesting a unit transfer to a different size unit based on change is household size or composition when no residents or applicants require the features of an accessible unit - 11.
-The next adult household member requesting a separate unit (household split) when no residents or applicants require the features of an accessible unit (Certain requirements apply See Split-Household Policy) - 12.
-The next resident on the waiting list requesting a unit transfer no medical need or reasonable accommodation (Certain requirements apply See Unit Transfer Policy) - 13.
-The next resident on the waiting list whom meets the elderly preference criteria (Certain requirements apply See Elderly Preference Policy) - 14.
+The next adult household member requesting a separate unit due to an approved VAWA split transfer request.
+(Certain requirements apply See VAWA Appendix) - 12.
+The next adult household member requesting a separate unit (household split) when no residents or applicants require the features of an accessible unit (Certain requirements apply See Split-Household Policy) - 13.
+The next resident on the waiting list requesting a unit transfer no medical need or reasonable accommodation (Certain requirements apply See Unit Transfer Policy) - 14.
+The next resident on the waiting list whom meets the elderly preference criteria (Certain requirements apply See Elderly Preference Policy) - 15.
 The next applicant household on the waiting list